vladinator1000/prisma-template/README.md

 # Prisma, Postgres, TypeScript starter

-A minimal template that enables delightful database development.
+A template for delightful database development.

 ## Features

-🌱 Seed your database with different test data differently depending on your environment (`development` or `production`)
+🌱 Programatically add data your database with different test data depending on your environment (`development` or `production`).

-🧪 Separate integration test command and mindset for deterministic database integration testing, along with an example github action for continuous integration
+🧪 Separate integration test command and mindset for deterministic testing, along with an example [github action](.github/workflows/continuous_integration.yml) for continuous integration.

-🧹 A nice local development experience with auto-reloading and linting, formatting, compiling on commit
+🧹 A nice local development experience with auto-reloading, linting, formatting and compilation on commit.

-Made with ♥ by me ([@vladinator1000](https://github.com/vladinator1000/)) and my dad ([@savovsa](https://github.com/savovsa))
+Made with ♥ by me ([@vladinator1000](https://github.com/vladinator1000/)) and my dad ([@savovsa](https://github.com/savovsa)).
+We were looking for an excuse to hang out and made this in the process.

 ## Instructions for use